 Our aim is always to help you reach a satisfactory resolution of employment disputes.
 We offer first class commercial advice on how to obtain the best settlement possible.
-If this is not possible we will support you in defending your claim before an Employment Tribunal.
+If this is not possible we will support you in defending your claim before Employment Tribunals.

 The Stages of an Employment Tribunal